 How to Start Your Emergency Food Storage

-Jumpstarting your food storage doesn’t have to be pricey or tough.
+Starting your food storage doesn’t have to be pricey or tough.
 Here’s how I approached things:

 - Check Inventory: Start by peeking through what you already have in your kitchen or pantry.
 Most people are surprised by how much is already sitting on their shelves.